-We know drones can be used for deliveries and for aerial photography, but what else are they good for?
+We know drones can be used for deliveries and for aerial photography as well as selfies, but what else are they good for?
 There are more uses for drones than you’ve ever thought of.
 The reality is that different industries are starting to adopt drones in new ways and push the boundaries for what these aerial vehicles can do.
 Here are 5 interesting uses you’ve probably never considered.

 1. Humanitarian Relief

 That’s right, drones are helping to save the world.
 Drones are being used to distribute supplies and materials in remote parts of the world that need assistance.
 Previously, these areas were either difficult to reach from a lack of roads or a natural disaster.
 Yet, thanks to drones, these areas are finally able to safely receive relief.

 The best example of this is Zipline, a start-up in Silicon Valley who’s using drones to deliver blood.
 In Rwanda, blood for transfusions is difficult to come by.
 Not only is it a long journey from the bigger cities to remote villages, but it’s costly.
 Thanks to Zipline, blood can be brought in as little as 15 minutes.
 This is simply one example of UAVs being used to bring medical supplies or other necessities to remote areas.
 In the next few years, this technology will only be pushed further.